JeffGiroux/f5_terraform/AWS/Standalone/README.md

   - See the [Terraform "AWS Provider"](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) for details
   - You will require at minimum `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
   - ***Note***: Make sure to [practice least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html)
+- Passwords and secrets can be located in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
+  - Set *aws_secretmanager_auth* to 'True'
+  - A new IAM profile (aka role and permissions) is created with permissions to list secrets
+  - 'f5_password' contains the value of the adminstrator password (ex.
+"Default12345!")
+  - If 'aws_secretmanager_auth' is TRUE, then 'f5_password' will be the name of the AWS Secrets Manager secret which contains the value of the password in clear text.
 - This templates deploys into an *EXISTING* networking stack.
 You are required to have an existing VPC network, subnets, and security groups.
   - A NAT gateway or public IP is also required for outbound Internet traffic
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started